-None of the treatments had any significant effects on any of the cognitive factor scores (measures of memory and attention) after thirty days.
+None of the treatments had any significant effects on any of the cognitive factor scores (measures of memory and attention) after 30 days.
 Other studies, however, have shown that consumption of dark chocolate or cocoa benefits memory, attention, and other aspects of cognitive performance in older adults with mild cognitive impairment.
-In the current study, however, healthy adults without pre-existing cognitive impairment did not seem to benefit in terms of cognitive function.
+In the study cited here, however, healthy adults without pre-existing cognitive impairment did not seem to benefit in terms of cognitive function.

 Researchers Hopeful That Cocoa Benefits Those With Anxiety and Depression

 “This randomized controlled trial,” the authors wrote, “is perhaps the first to demonstrate the positive effects of cocoa polyphenols on mood in healthy participants.”

 The authors also noted that the results provide “a rationale for exploring whether cocoa polyphenols can ameliorate the symptoms associated with clinical anxiety or depression.”
 Such studies are likely to be performed in the near future.
 For now, however, we know that, at least in people without clinical depression or anxiety, a small daily dose of dark chocolate or cocoa benefits mood.

 Over 10 percent of the weight of cocoa powder is flavonoids, a group of polyphenolic compounds that occur widely in fruits, vegetables, tea, red wine, and chocolate.
 Cocoa and chocolate products have the highest concentration of flavonoids among commonly consumed foods.
 And dark chocolate is one of the richest sources of polyphenols.